8 Things to Say to Employees That Will Make Their Day

 Underappreciated employees will find someplace else to work.
 This goes double for your most talented staff.
 Don't get blindsided when your top performer gives notice; be sure to let everyone on the team know that you appreciate them.
 It doesn't have to be a love fest.
 In fact, simple is better.

 Caution: This question doesn't always result in a pithy response, so only ask it when you have the time to hear the whole answer!
 Try when the office isn't busy or when the shop hasn't opened for business yet.
 Even though you might dread the answer, it's important to know what's on your employees' minds.

 8. "It's OK to make a mistake."

 Look, everyone makes mistakes.
 It happens.
-As the business owner, it's up to you to communicate that errors are a part of the business ex-perience.
+As the business owner, it's up to you to communicate that errors are a part of the business experience.
 Obviously, safety for your employees and customers is a priority, so you can't tolerate unsafe decisions.
-And you can't tolerate a person who simply is not learning from his slip-ups.
-But if a person goofed up because he or she was trying to improve your business in some way, cut him or her slack.
+And you can't tolerate a person who simply is not learning from their slip-ups.
+But if a person goofed up because they were trying to improve your business in some way, cut them slack.
 If employees feel like they'll get a smack down for trying new things, your business will stagnate from lack of innovation.

 If used consistently and with sincerity, these phrases will empower your employees to take risks.
 You'll also demonstrate that even though you're the boss, you are still relatable, which builds trust.
 So go ahead, make your employees' day — it only takes a few encouraging words, but the positive results are lasting.